 - Frozen or fresh berries or fruit to garnish *optional

-- The night before in a medium bowl add milk, chia seeds, and maple syrup.
-Whisk this mixture until all the everything is incorporated.
+- The night before in a medium bowl add milk, chia seeds, and maple syrup, and salt.
+Whisk this mixture until everything is incorporated.

 - In the morning divide pudding into 3 equal parts, in 3 separate bowls.